No Gimmicks. No Quick Fixes. Learn to form the habits essential to developing a lean, hard, fit body. A program backed by science, not bro-science.

 The litmus test for determining if a program is effective is simple.
 Is your diet and exercise program sustainable?
 That’s it.
 If your program is sustainable, then it is effective.
 So many people fall into the trap of doing a program.
 The whole mentality of “doing a diet” or workout program is flawed.
 It implies a task that has a beginning and end.
 Staying fit is a journey, not a destination.
 Fitness isn’t something you do, it is something you live.
 Continue reading “The Effective Program Litmus Test – Does your Program Pass”

-Are you ready to reboot and reset your relationship with food and exercise?
-Most programs focus on the mechanics of weight loss but fail to adequately address the psychology of change required.
 Most people know more than enough about nutrition and exercise to lose weight, but fail to take action.
 This book takes a new approach to getting leaner, fitter, and stronger.
-The program uses high-impact change strategies that make the process of adopting a healthy lifestyle easier.
-The nutrition and workout programs like the change techniques, have all been proven effective and are all backed by research and scientific studies.
+The program uses high impact change strategies that make the process of adopting a healthy lifestyle easier.
+The nutrition and workout program like the change techniques, have all been proven effective and are all backed by research and scientific studies.

-.
+This book is full of change strategies and provides a blueprint for how they can be applied to transforming your body.
 These strategies can also be used to transform your relationships, build your career, and improve your life.
-You will learn the importance of creating a sense of urgency around your goal, tweaking your environment to foster new habits, finding bright spots, and generating short-term wins to help you sustain momentum.
+You will learn the importance of creating a sense of urgency around your goal, tweaking your environment to foster new habits, finding bright spots, and generating short term wins to help you sustain momentum.
 Motivation is fleeting, that is why you will learn techniques to keep you stoked.
-You will learn how to apply solution-based therapy’s miracle question to subdue personal struggles.
+You will learn how to apply solution based therapy’s miracle question to subdue personal struggles.
 You will learn how Starbucks teaches willpower to their baristas to produce a first-class customer experience.
 You will learn about action triggers, and how they are the key to adopting instant habits.
-You will learn how to use your smartphone to lose body fat, improve your workouts, and create new habits.
-Continue reading “The Fat Loss Habit – Book Introduction”
+You will learn how to use your smart phone to lose body fat, improve your workouts, and create new habits.

 If you have twenty or more pounds of body fat, you want to lose, beginning your weight loss journey is very easy to do.
 You don’t even have to change what you eat.
 You only have to control your portion sizes.